jito-labs/bam-client/bam-local-cluster/README.md

 # BAM Local Cluster

-This package provides a local Solana cluster bootstrapper specifically designed for BAM (Blockchain Application Manager) testing.
+This package provides a local Solana cluster bootstrapper specifically designed for BAM (Block Assembly Marketplace) testing.

 ## Overview

 The `bam-local-cluster` package contains a binary that spins up a local Solana cluster from a TOML configuration file.
-It's designed to be used for BAM testing scenarios and includes:
+It's designed to be used for BAM (Block Assembly Marketplace) testing scenarios and includes:

 - Local cluster setup with configurable validators
 - HTTP server for cluster information and health checks